 - 2 stalks green onion , finely chopped

 - 2 cloves garlic , peeled and chopped

 - 6 tablespoons vegan cream cheese

 - ⅓ cup vegan mayo

 - pinch freshly ground black pepper

 - Place the vegan butter in a saucepan over medium heat.
-Sauté chopped green onions until tender, 3–5 minutes.
+Sauté chopped green onions until tender, 3 to 5 minutes.
 Reduce heat to medium and add the chopped garlic and cook for another minute or so.
 Add the spinach, vegan cream cheese, vegan mayo, salt, and pepper.
 Stir to combine.

-- Add the tofu in a food processor and pulse until mostly smooth.
+- Add the tofu to the food processor and pulse until mostly smooth.
 Add the spinach mixture and pulse several times to combine and break up the spinach into smaller pieces.

 - Serve this with chips and crackers.
 This will last in a sealed container in your fridge for up to 5 days or up to 2 months in a freezer.

 (The products above contain sponsored links to products we use and recommend)